NordicESMhub/NorESM_user_workshop_2021/_sources/hpc.md

 All the necessary inputdata being already available on **/cluster/shared/noresm/inputdata** there is no need to download the Zenodo tarball when you are on Betzy (or Fram)
 :::

-Pull the same container as on the Virtual Machine and extract this time the Slurm batch job script **job_hpc.sh**
+Pull the same container image as on the Virtual Machine, and extract this time the Slurm batch job script **job_hpc.sh**

 On many systems it is common to use an alternative launcher to start parallel applications, for instance Slurm’s **srun** rather than the **mpirun** *wrapper* provided by a particular MPI installation (as we did on the Virtual Machine for the "outside-in" exercise)